Harold Bradley Sr.: Personal life

 Harold Bradley Sr. worked for most of his life as a postal carrier and appliance salesman.
 He married Hattie Ruth Clay, a Chicago native, in 1927.
 Together, they had two children: Pauline and Harold Jr.

 Harold Bradley Jr. followed in his father's footsteps, first at the University of Iowa and then in the NFL.
-The Bradleys became the first African-American father-son combination to play for the Hawkeye football team, and Harold Bradley Jr. was named the University of Iowa's team MVP in 1950.
-Harold Bradley Jr. then followed his father into the NFL, becoming the first African-American father-son combination in NFL history; Harold Jr. played four NFL seasons from 1954 to 1958.
+The Bradleys became the first black father-son combination to play for the Hawkeye football team, and Harold Bradley Jr. was named the University of Iowa's team MVP in 1950.
+Harold Bradley Jr. then followed his father into the NFL, becoming the first black father-son combination in NFL history; Harold Jr. played four NFL seasons from 1954 to 1958.

 Hal Bradley died in Chicago in 1973 following a heart attack and was interred in Burr Oak Cemetery, Alsip, Illinois.